chadbaldwin/internet-privacy/README.md

 * Set up 2FA on everything
 * Social media
   * Don't answer questions that reveal information about you, like "phone number growing up", "favorite food", "first car", etc.
+* What "private browsing" actually means
+* What VPN's are and when/why you should use them